The Pacific War Online Encyclopedia

 The Balaos were completed in 1943-45 and were essentially Gatos with strengthened hulls.
 This allowed them to dive deeper, which was tactically important when evading Japanese depth charge attacks.
 The boats so resembled the Gatos In every other respect that the Navy was able to conceal the design change throughout the duration of the war.
 The Japanese, who apparently were aware of the standard 250' (76 meter) design depth of the American prewar submarine classes, were unaware of the greater diving depth of the wartime submarine classes until this information was leaked by a Congressman back from a junket in the Pacific.

-Increasing the hull thickness provided the extra weight needed to
+ballast.
+Increasing the hull thickness provided the extra weight

-eliminate the expensive lead ballast while increasing the dive depth.
+needed to eliminate the expensive lead ballast while increasing

 The hull plate on the Balaos was increased in thickness from 0.5625" (14.3mm) to 0.875" (22.2mm) and the plate material was upgraded from mild steel to high-tensile steel (HTS).
 It was calculated that this would increase the crush depth to 900 feet (270m) but other components, such as propeller shaft glands and the trim pump, could not be redesigned quickly to take the higher pressure and the maximum design operating depth was set to 400 feet (120m).
 As it turned out, the composition of high-tensile steel was changed from a chrome-vanadium steel alloy to a slightly weaker titanium-manganese steel alloy whose manufacture fewer scarce resources, so the large safety factor was beneficial.
 A Gould centrifugal pump was adopted in 1944 that could operate at 600 feet (180m) depth or more, and the refitted Balaos were thereafter able to more fully exploit their thick skins.